abhisheksr01/bdd-tdd-kata/README.md

 At the moment the API is accessible at `http://localhost:8080/search/{namePrefix}`.

 Requirements:
-- The application uses Spring Boots concept of <b>context path</b> before all the api requests.
+- The application should use Spring Boots concept of <b>context path</b> before all the api requests.
 The content path should be 'student'.
 - The application is accessible on port 9090.

 Acceptance Criteria: